 8. Shop around for energy deals

 Energy costs can be a big chunk of your monthly budget for any family, single parent or not.
 Use the online tools to search for the best deal in your area.
 I shop around annually as the cheap deals generally only last 12-18 months.
 I now buy energy through a green energy company so I’m helping my pocket and the environment: win-win.
-This link will give you a £30 credit towards your bill with the same company.

 If you’re on a prepayment meter get off as soon as possible; those things eat money faster than a hungry teenager.
 Some energy companies will change you to a standard meter without a charge, so depending who you’re with do the meter change first and then move to a cheaper provider or move first and then change the meter!